patpy/patpy.github.io/_posts/2021-12-16-neural_nets.md

 ---

 # **Background**
-In this post I describe a neural netwrok as well as provide mathematical derivations of the backpropagation algorithm (commonly used to train neural networks) from ground up.
+In this post I describe neural networks as well as provide mathematical derivations of the back-propagation algorithm (commonly used to train neural networks) from ground up.
 I also discuss and provide a practical and modular C++ implementation of of neural networks.

 | ![Crepe](/assets/img/perceptron.png){: .mx-auto.d-block :} |
 |:--:|
 | <b> Figure 1: The perceptron.
 A single neural processing unit.
 The inputs are multiplied with corresponding weights and linearly combined.
 The result is then fed to the activation functin to produce the output.</b> |

 McCulloch and Pitts introduced the idea of biologically inspired computing machines known as neural networks.
-Building on McCulloch and Pitts idea, Rosenblatt proposed the percetron as the first model of learning with examples (supervised learning), called the *McCulloch-Pitts* model of a neuron.
+Building on the McCulloch and Pitts idea, Rosenblatt proposed the perceptron as the first model of learning with examples (supervised learning), called the *McCulloch-Pitts* model of a neuron.
 The neural model consists of a linear combiner and a hard limiter as shown in **Figure 1**.

-A single layer neural network as described above, **Figure 1**, is limited to classification of linearly separable patterns.
-In practice, a one layer neural network is a limitation, and so consideration is given to neural networks with more than one layer--multilayer perceptrons, see **Figure 2**.
+A single layer neural network as described above, **Figure 1**, is of limited practical use; it can only do classification for linearly separable patterns.
+In the real world, it is more common to give consideration to neural networks with more than one layer---multilayer perceptrons, see **Figure 2**.
 More importantly, multilayer perceptrons are characterized by the following:
 * Differentiable nonlinear activation function for each neuron
 * one or more hidden layers (they are hidden from both input and output layers)